 The query expansion system may also pay attention to popularity rankings for nearby geographic locations.

-A search engine may insert additional results into results for search queries when the original results are ones that don’t seem to satisify searchers, as indicated by a lack of click throughs on those results, or quick reformations of query terms by searchers.
+A search engine may insert additional results into results for search queries when the original results are ones that don’t seem to satisfy searchers, as indicated by a lack of click-throughs on those results, or quick reformations of query terms by searchers.

-Popularity rankings based upon a number of times a query term shows up on the web, the number of click throughs that pages shown in response to searches for that query, and the number of times people reform a different query into that query may be a factor in determining whether a query term is a good choice to use for blending into the results for a less popular query term.
+Popularity rankings based upon several times a query term shows up on the web, the number of click-throughs that pages are shown in response to searches for that query, and the number of times people reform a different query into that query may be a factor in determining whether a query term is a good choice to use for blending into the results for a less popular query term.

-This patent application shows off how query expansion might work when queries involve geographic terms, and discusses related geographic terms, and how local search results might influence the rankings of results when results from more than one locality are included in results.
+This patent application shows off how query expansion might work when queries involve geographic terms and discuss related geographic terms, and how local search results might influence the rankings of results when results from more than one locality are included in results.

-We should probably keep in mind that query expansion can happen for other types of results, such as news results, and factors involving popularity and rankings when results from expanded queries are blended into a final set of results may be different than the ones listed above for locality based query terms.
+We should probably keep in mind that query expansion can happen for other types of results, such as news results, and factors involving popularity and rankings when results from expanded queries are blended into a final set of results that may be different than the ones listed above for locality-based query terms.